 She hadn't pulled away out of disgust, but rather out of shame.

-Vincent softly replied, "I never would have believed you felt that way.
-If only I..."
+Vincent then thoughtfully replied, "I never would have believed you felt that way.
+If only..."

 Cutting in, Lisa said, "I know, if only.
 But it is all true."

-She then asked, "Didn't you realize you were everything to me?
+Lisa then asked, "Didn't you realize you were everything to me?
 You were my tutor, my protector, and my friend.
-As we grew up, I began to view you differently, I saw you in a new and an exciting light.
+However...as we grew up, I began to view you differently, I saw you in a new and an exciting light.
 You became my fantasy!
-Oh Vincent, I was just a young girl with dreams all those years ago, and you were just a boy.
+Oh Vincent, I was just a young girl with this grandiose imagination, and you were just a beautiful boy.
 We didn't know what we were doing, we couldn't know the power of all these strange new feelings.
-All I knew was I loved when you looked at me and watched me.
-I knew you found me pretty.
-And it made me feel so wonderful."
+All I knew was I loved when you, you this smart fascinating boy, liked watching me dance.
+I hoped if someone brilliant like you found me pretty and talented, then...maybe I was..."

-Pondering, Lisa offered, "I often thought if Father hadn't showed up just then, perhaps we could have sorted out our own feelings for one another.
+And it was then after a bit of pondering, Lisa questioned, "I often thought if Father hadn't showed up just then, perhaps we could have naturally sorted out our own feelings for one another.
 And we wouldn't have had to live with so much shame and painful uncertainties all these years."

 With his head bent in sorrow, Vincent said, "But the truth is, I did harm you, and for that, I do blame myself."

 Taking part blame, Lisa claimed, "I share in the responsibility of that night.
 It was all just an unfortunate accident.
 Nothing more.
-I never saw need to cast any blame, although Father did!
-Yes he blamed me for everything that night, and me alone!
-If only Father wouldn't have been lurking about and saw what had happened, then maybe he wouldn't have turned me out as he did."
+I never felt the need to cast any blame, although Father did!
+Yes he blamed me for everything that night, sending me off to that forsaken place in the middle of the night..."

 Vincent recognized the pain Lisa must have had then, and so he imagined, "You must have felt so all alone."